kadenshayden/SRE-Telemetry-System/README.md

 host laptop in real time.
 So while the car is running around the track, the team can monitor data and make sure that nothing abnormal is happening.

-Using KX Dashboards, Arduino UNO's, and long range packet radios we will be able to graph and organize data in real time.
+Using KX Dashboards, two ESP8826's, and long range packet radios we will be able to graph and organize data in real time.

 Team:
 Kaden Golda